kellenmpetersen/connect-four/README.md

 # connect-four
-connect four clone written in java

-by: rickroII

-history:
+Command Line Two-Player Connect Four

+Author: Kellen Petersen

-started out as a group project briefly collaborated on by Pseuperior Prgrammers inc. then it became the final project for school (semester 1 of intro to programming 101) now it's a personal project maintained to create the perfect connect-four.java program
+Started out as a group project briefly collaborated on by Pseuperior Prgrammers Inc.
+Then it became the final project for semester 1 of Introduction to Programming.
+Now its a personal project updated to highlight my improvement in Java and coding best practices.